andreafailla/LifeCycles/docs/overview.rst

 as well as of the groups they form, is fundamental in a wide range of fields, including social network analysis, epidemiology, and business intelligence.

-``lifecycles`` provides a set of tools to model and analyze the evolution of these clusters in ... to be continued ...

 -----
 Goals
 -----